GabrielDCelery/personal-notes/02_area/cs-fundamentals/04-io-models.md

 ## Non-Blocking I/O — Don't Sleep, Check Later

-Instead of blocking, you can tell the OS: "if there's no data, return immediately and tell me there's nothing."
+With blocking I/O, a thread that calls `read()` with no data available just sleeps — it can't do anything else until data arrives.
+Non-blocking I/O changes that: `read()` returns immediately with `EWOULDBLOCK` instead of sleeping, so the thread stays free.

+This isn't a mode the thread switches into — it's a **flag on the socket** itself (`O_NONBLOCK`, set via `fcntl(fd, F_SETFL, O_NONBLOCK)`).
+Once the flag is set on a socket, any thread calling `read()` on it will get the non-blocking behaviour.

 ```
-Thread:     read(socket, buf, 1024)  ← socket set to non-blocking
+Thread:     read(socket, buf, 1024)  ← socket has O_NONBLOCK flag set
                │
                ▼
             Returns immediately: EWOULDBLOCK (no data yet)